Name: Kim Baccellia

 Jewel-like plumage darted in and out of a group of hibiscus flowers.
 The vivid coral, pink, lavender, and red petals brightened not only the space in front of me but my whole being.
 I reached out, stroking the velvet softness of a flower petal.
 A whiff of sweetness tickled my nose.
 I wanted, no I craved more.

 A chumparosa darted close by my ear.
-My gaze followed as she dipped a long beak inside a flower, hovering for a brief moment before dashing off to another one.
+My gaze followed as the hummingbird dipped a long beak inside a flower, hovering for a brief moment before dashing off to another one.

 Though I was inside the cold confinement of the school auditorium, it never ceased to amaze me how life-like and real the projected hologram images could be.
 I continued to watch the dance of the hummingbird once more.
 Her aerobics fascinated me.
 Now I know why my ancestors were so enthralled with these small birds.